innofactororg/bicep-action/.pipelines/README.md

 1. Create a [Azure Resource Manager workload identity service connection](https://learn.microsoft.com/en-us/azure/devops/pipelines/release/configure-workload-identity?view=azure-devops).

-1. Assign appropriate [Azure roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) to the application.
+1. Assign [Azure roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-steps) to the application so it can deploy Azure infrastructure.
+For example, give it the **"Owner"** role on the target Azure subscription.

 1. [If needed, create a repo](https://learn.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops#create-a-repo-using-the-web-portal).

+1. In the [repo settings](https://learn.microsoft.com/en-us/azure/devops/repos/git/set-git-repository-permissions?view=azure-devops#open-security-for-a-repository), ensure the [build service](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/access-tokens?view=azure-devops&tabs=yaml#manage-build-service-account-permissions) has **"Contribute to pull requests"** permission.

-1. Add the [azure-pipelines-deploy.yml](azure-pipelines-deploy.yml) to a **".pipelines"** repo folder.
+1. Add the [azure-pipelines-deploy.yml](azure-pipelines-deploy.yml) to a repo folder, e.g. **".pipelines"**.

 1. Customize the variable values in the **"azure-pipelines-deploy.yml"** file and commit the changes.

+1. If needed, add [bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/) code to the repo.

+1. Add a [ps-rule.yaml](../ps-rule.yaml) file to the same folder as the main bicep/template file or in the repository root.

 1. Go to the Azure DevOps **Pipelines** page.
 Then choose the action to create a **New pipeline**.